ycpcs/cs201-fall2021/assign/assign04.md

 For example, for a single task to compute the entire region (without using threads)

 {% highlight java %}
-MandelbrotTask task = MandelbrotTask(x1, y1, x2, y2, 0, WIDTH, 0, HEIGHT, WIDTH, HEIGHT, iterCounts);
+MandelbrotTask task = MandelbrotTask(x1, y1, x2, y2, 0, WIDTH, 0, HEIGHT, iterCounts);
 task.run();
 {% endhighlight %}